pylhc/pylhc.github.io/docs/resources/howto/wiki.md

 ### To Make Changes Online

 This is a method adapted to making small changes, most likely to a single page.
-Go to the current version of the site [here][site_address], navigate to a page you wish to modify and click the page's modification link (the little pen at the top right).
+Go to the current version of the site [here][site_address], navigate to a page you wish to modify and click the page's modification link :fontawesome-solid-pen:.
 You will be taken to the Github GUI to make your changes, which you can later commit.

+Even new pages can be added directly online on github, by navigating to the desired location and clicking  on the `Add File` button.
+See [the section about adding pages](#adding-a-page) for more info about what is required for new pages to be accessible from the menu.

+!!! note
+    As a lot of fancy styling is added by the [material theme][mkdocs_material] used, only the basic markdown formatting is seen in the preview.

 ### To Make Changes Locally